 Soybean contains much more iron and zinc than other food.
 As a result, it is important in the prevention of deafness for elderly people.
 Recent research show that soy can also lower risk of prostate, colon and breast cancers, even osteoporosis and other bone health problem.

-Even if soy has so many benefits, when feeding soy to young children we have to be careful because soy is also on the list with foods that so commonly cause allergies, but way behind peanuts, tree nuts, milk, eggs, shellfish, fin fish and wheat.
+Even if the benefits of soybeans are so many, when feeding soy to young children we have to be careful because soy is also on the list with foods that so commonly cause allergies, but way behind peanuts, tree nuts, milk, eggs, shellfish, fin fish and wheat.